thrackle-io/rules-engine/docs/userGuides/deployment/ADMIN-ROLES.md

 ## RULE ADMIN

 ### Overview
-Rule Admin: Rule admin is set at construction and can be granted only by the app admin at any time.
+Rule admin can be granted at any time by the app admin.
 This role can activate and deactivate economic rules within the handler contracts.
 Functions with the modifier onlyRuleAdministrator() can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an rule admin: